picchiosat/web-control-server/README.md

   * A critical system daemon crashes (Auto-healing failed).
 * Works securely even when the web app is closed or in the background.

+### ⚠️ Security Requirement: HTTPS
+Please note that **Web Push Notifications** and the **Service Worker** require a secure connection to function.
+For security reasons, modern browsers only enable these features over **HTTPS**.
+If you are accessing the console via HTTP (outside of `localhost`), the "Push" button and notification registration will not work.
+We recommend using a reverse proxy (like Nginx, Caddy, or Traefik) with an SSL certificate.
+**Pro Tip:** You can use Let's Encrypt to get a free SSL certificate for your domain.

 #### 🛠️ Advanced Remote Control & Maintenance
 * **Remote .INI Editor:** Edit daemon configuration files (e.g., MMDVMHost.ini) directly from the web interface without SSH access.
 * **Service Management:** Start, Stop, or Restart remote system daemons with a single click.